38-Year-Old Pitcher – Chicago Cubs

 Pedro Feliciano Contract Information:

-Signed a minor league contract with the Mets in January 2013.
+Signed a minor league contract with the Cubs in February of 2015.

-Feliciano agreed to a minor league deal with the Cardinals on Sunday, Derrick Goold of the St. Louis Post-Dispatch reports.
+Feliciano agreed to a minor league deal with the Cubs on Wednesday that includes an invite to spring training, Jon Heyman of CBS Sports reports.

 To instantly reveal our fantasy analysis of every player – including Pedro Feliciano – simply subscribe now.